-Summer means freedom; no more timetables or early mornings.
-No more teachers and parents checking homework or keeping an eye on bedtime clock.
-Finally kids can relax and catch up with all the things they and parents missed out on all term, and breath a sigh of relief from the commotion of modern life.
+Summer means freedom; no more timetables or early mornings - no more teachers and parents checking homework or keeping an eye on bedtime clock.
+Finally, kids can relax and catch up with all the things they and parents missed out on all term, and breath a sigh of relief from the commotion of modern life.

 Having trustworthy little angels who dare not upset their parents is unusual.
 Most of the time any kid will get up to some mischief if left alone for long enough.
 So what to do?

-How we trust are children greatly depends on how we understand their point of view.
+How we trust our children greatly depends on how we understand their point of view.
 Even kids as young as 13 years will want to have their own version of freedom, and will expect certain trust from their folks.

 It is important to let them have their downtime, and for them to be able to communicate how they would like to spend their free time.
 Strike up a deal that you will allow certain freedoms in exchange for full trust to remain intact.
 Ensure they understand they need to be honest and available through their own mobile phone or their friends'.